JamesBrownR/AJ-Auto-Repair/_posts/2025-12-17-Foreign-vs-Domestic.md

 ### Expert Service for Every Vehicle

-Foreign or domestic, new or old—we have the expertise to keep your vehicle running at its best.
+Foreign or domestic, new or old.
+We have the expertise to keep your vehicle running at its best.
 Experience the AJ Services difference.

 **Contact AJ Services**
 📞 Call (352) 308-8142
 📍 1534 Kurt St, Eustis, FL 32726
 🌐 [Visit Our Website](https://ajautoandrepair.com/)